-- 4.2.1 There are two types of paper targets approved for use in IPSC Handgun matches (see Appendix B).
-These types must not be included together in any stage There is only one type of paper target approved for use in IPSC Handgun matches (see Appendix B2). - 4.2.2 Paper targets must have scoring lines and non-scoring borders clearly marked on the front face of the target, however, scoring lines and non-scoring borders should not be visible beyond a distance of 10 meters (32.81 feet).
-The scoring zones reward power in IPSC matches. - 4.2.2.1 The front face of paper no-shoots must include a sufficiently distinguishable non-scoring border.
+- 4.2.1 There is only one type of paper target approved for use in IPSC Handgun matches (see Appendix B2). - 4.2.2 Paper targets must have scoring lines and non-scoring borders clearly marked on the front of the target, however, scoring lines and non-scoring borders should not be visible beyond a distance of 10 meters.
+The scoring zones reward power in IPSC matches. - 4.2.2.1 The front of paper no-shoots must include a sufficiently distinguishable non-scoring border.
 In the absence of perforations or other suitable markings, the Range Master must order that all affected targets have a replacement non-scoring border drawn or fitted thereon. - 4.2.3 Paper targets must never be required to receive more than 12 hits before being scored and patched. - 4.2.4 When the scoring area of a paper target is to be partially hidden, course designers must simulate hard cover in one of the following ways: